-In collaboration with various industry stakeholders and, notably, with the academic experts, the preliminary results of the research projects on the ultra-high performance fibre-reinforced concrete (UHPC) carried out by the RAD are in the process of being integrated into several pilot projects that will continue during the next work season.
-To this end, a knowledge transfer program was successfully carried out with different stakeholders.
+In collaboration with various internal and industry stakeholders and, notably, with the academic experts, the preliminary results of the research projects on the UHPC carried out by the RAD are in the process of being integrated into pilot projects and will continue in the next work season.
+To this end, a knowledge transfer program has been put in place for all stakeholders.